moewes/odata/README.md

 ### Create OData EntitySets

 Create a class and annotate it with @ODataEntitySet.
 Implement at least the interface EntityCollectionProvider<>.
-For CRUD operations on a the single entity implement the EntityProvider<T> interface.
+For CRUD operations on a single entity implement the EntityProvider<T> interface.

 ````
 @ODataEntitySet(value = "BasicSet", entityType = "BasicEntity")